SCCC Inc., Latest Club News

 Great News!
 Club Meetings Starting Again In January

 The committee is aiming to reopen club meeting venues at Caloundra & Buderim after Christmas, in mid January 2021.
 This is conditional on there being no significant resurgence in the local covid-19 numbers, or another government lock down.
-Keep an eye on the club "Weekly Bulletin" for meeting opening information!
+Keep an eye on the club "Weekly Bits'N'Bytes" for meeting opening information!

 SCCC News Flash